See below for more information about the Parent Recommendation Survey

 June 5, 2018 Students entering Grade 1 through Grade 8

 Interested families must first complete a Parent Recommendation Survey which can be accessed in the link below labeled Parent Recommendation Survey.
-After completing the Parent Recommendation Survey, families will be notified concerning the date, time and location of the testing.
+Families will be notified concerning the time and location of the testing approximately two weeks before the testing event.

 Qualifying students who live outside the attendance boundaries of Springfield Public Schools District 186 will be put on a waiting list and may be admitted once all other qualifying In-District students are placed, depending on space availability.
 The waiting list will be renewed each year with all students on the list being required to meet District gifted criteria, that includes the demonstration of current performance beyond grade level expectations.
 Tuition for Out-of-District students is also required.
 Further questions may be directed to Jonnell Baskett at firstname.lastname@example.org or (217)525-3226 ext.
 102.